sharq-labs/True-Server/mid-high-server-infrastructure-proposal.md

 # Server Infrastructure Proposal

 ## Overview
-This proposal covers a high-availability server infrastructure designed for a Laravel application using **Load Balancer**, **Laravel Forge**, multiple **Application Servers**, and a dedicated **Database Server**.
+This proposal outlines a high-availability server infrastructure designed for a Laravel application using a **Load Balancer**, **Laravel Forge**, multiple **Application Servers**, and a dedicated **Database Server**.

-The setup ensures scalability, performance, and reliability.
+The architecture ensures performance, scalability, and reliability.

 ---